khawjaahmad/github-workflows/TASK.md

 - The payment module requires a Stripe test key — skip payment flow testing
 ```

-## Integration with the Verification Stack

-The QA agent is most powerful when used alongside the code review agent and the iterate skill as part of the full Verification Stack:

-1. **Code review** catches issues by reading the diff (style, security, data structures)
-2. **QA** catches issues by running the software (behavioral regressions, UI bugs)
-3. **Iterate** orchestrates the loop — fixing issues flagged by either verifier and re-polling until the PR is clean

 ## Troubleshooting

 **QA agent can't start the server**